The Role of Multiplex Network Structure in Cooperation through Generalized Reciprocity: Introduction

 While this and similar models shed valuable insights on the role that network topology plays in promoting cooperation, most of them have so far addressed only interactions on networks that are of one ``dimension'', ignoring possible multidimensional phenomena, i.e. multiplex network structures.
 This is an obvious drawback since real-life networks often exhibit heterogeneous properties within the edge structure that are of fundamental value to the phenomena present in the system~\cite{Kivela-2014}.
 For instance, in social network analyses the patterning and interweaving of different types of relationships are needed to describe and characterize social structures~\cite{Boorman-1976,White-1976}.
-In telecommunication networks, the physical edges are often ``sliced'' into multiple parts in order to support the requirement of different devices~\cite{Sherwood-2010,Nikaein-2015}.
-Even genetic and protein relations between organisms constructed in multiple ways are crucial for the analysis of their global interaction properties~\cite{Stark-2006,DeDomenico-2015}.
+In telecommunication networks, where control of the level of cooperation displayed by the nodes is needed to achieve efficiency~\cite{gajduk2014energy,chu2010opportunistic}, the physical edges are often ``sliced'' into multiple parts in order to support the requirement of different devices~\cite{Sherwood-2010,Nikaein-2015}.
+Even genetic and protein relations between organisms constructed in multiple ways are crucial for the analysis of their cooperative bindings~\cite{pandit2013genome,Stark-2006,DeDomenico-2015}.
+Another example is cooperation ecological systems where species interact in various ways~\cite{pilosof2017multilayer}.